 Çinili Mosque – Istanbul

-Remarkably, considering that it was built for one of the most famous women in history of the Ottoman Empire, you would expect to see a monumental structure.
-However, it’s a small mosque, secluded in a residential part of the city, far from all possible touristic routes.
+Remarkably, considering that this mosque was built for one of the most powerful women in Ottoman history, you might expect it to be a grand, monumental structure.
+However, in stark contrast, the Cinili Mosque is small, nestled in a residential area of Üsküdar, far from the tourist routes.

 Çinili Camii